Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## Running the recipe

 The recipe comes with pre-trained models of anonymization.
-To replicate the baseline numbers, simply `cd baseline` and `./run.sh`
+To replicate the baseline numbers, `cd baseline` and change the following variables:

+1. `librispeech_corpus`: The directory for LibriSpeech corpus.
+It must have `dev-clean`, `test-clean` and `train-clean-360` subsets.
+2. `libritts_corpus`: The directory for LibriTTS corpus.
+It must have `train-other-500` subset.
+3. `data_netcdf`: This is where anonymized files and features will be stored.
+Make sure you have enough space (at least 20Gb) on this disk.

+After these changes simply `./run.sh`.

 ## General information